emmett6git/appwrite/README.md

 ## Contributing

 All code contributions - including those of people having commit access - must go through a pull request and approved by a core developer before being merged.
 This is to ensure proper review of all the code.

-Fork the project, create a feature branch, and send us a pull request.

-For security issues, please email [security@appwrite.io](mailto:security@appwrite.io) instead of posting a public issue in GitHub.